SCALES: Boost Binary Neural Network for Image Super-Resolution with Efficient Scalings: Introduction

 \section{Introduction}

-Image super-resolution (SR) is a classic yet challenging problem in computer vision.
+Image super-resolution (SR) is a fundamental task in computer vision.
 It aims to reconstruct high-resolution (HR) images, which have more details and high-frequency information, from low-resolution (LR) images.
-Image SR is an ill-posed problem as there are multiple HR images corresponding to a single SR image \cite{wang2020deep}.
-In recent years, deep neural networks (DNNs) have achieved great quality improvement in image SR but also, suffers from intensive memory consumption and computational cost \cite{ledig2017photo,lim2017enhanced,zhang2018residual, zhang2019residual}.
-The high memory and computation requirements of SR networks hinder their deployment on resource-constrained devices, such as mobile phones and other embedded systems.
+In recent years, deep neural networks (DNNs) have achieved great quality in image SR including convolution neural network (CNN)-based~\cite{ledig2017photo, lim2017enhanced, zhang2018residual, tian2022image} and Transformer-based~\cite{chen2021pre, liang2021swinir, chen2023activating} methods.
+However extensive parameters and computation demands of these SR networks hinder their deployment on resource-constrained devices.

-Network quantization has been naturally used to compress SR models \cite{li2020pams, hong2022daq, zhong2022dynamic} as an effective way to reduce memory and computation costs while maintaining high accuracy.
-In network quantization, binary neural networks (BNNs), which quantize activations and weights to $\{-1,1\}$, are of particular interest because of their memory saving by 1-bit parameters and computation saving by replacing convolution with bit-wise operations, including XNOR and bit-count \cite{rastegari2016xnor}.
-Ma et al. \cite{ma2019efficient} are the first to introduce binarization to SR networks.
-However, they only binarize weights and leave activations at full precision, which impedes the bit-wise operation and leads to a limited speedup.
-Afterward, many works \cite{xin2020binarized, jiang2021training, lang2022e2fif} have explored BNNs for image SR with both binary activations and weights.
-Though promising results have been achieved, all these BNNs still suffer from a large performance degradation compared to the floating point (FP) counterparts.

-We observe the large performance degradation comes from two reasons.
-First of all, existing BNNs for SR surprisingly adopt a simple binarization method, which directly applies the sign function to binarize the activations.
-In contrast, more advanced binarization methods have been demonstrated in BNNs for image classification \cite{liu2020reactnet,bai2020binarybert,martinez2020training}.
-Hence, how to improve the binarization methods becomes the first question towards high-performance BNNs for SR.